 Why Use a MERV 13 Filter?

 At the bottom of the scale are MERV ratings 1-4.
-While these ratings fulfill the minimum requirement for indoor air filter use, they are unable to capture particles smaller than 10.0 microns, making them significantly less effective.
+While these ratings fulfill the minimum requirement for indoor air filter use, they are unable to effectively capture particles smaller than 10.0 microns, making them ineffective for IAQ purposes.

 A step up, MERV ratings 5-8 are considered better for residential use.
-They are able to capture smaller particles and serves as the starting point for choosing air filters.
+They are able to capture smaller particles and serve as the starting range for choosing air filters.
 At the top of this range—MERV 8 filters can take care of basic filtration needs, such as mold and aerosol sprays.
 However, while these filters are good, there are still many smaller particles that should be filtered out to ensure quality air.

-Within the ideal MERV 13-16 range, MERV 13 is often the best choice for residential systems.
-The thickness will not affect airflow, and cleans air better.
-If you’re still not sure about upgrading to a MERV 13 air filter, know they are the official ASHRAE recommended filter.
+If you’re still not sure about upgrading to a MERV 13 air filter, know that they are the official ASHRAE recommended filter.